 Introducing the new shramko.dev

-S.Shramko personal site screenshot
+S.Shramko personal website screenshot

-I'm so excited to announce the launch of my brand new website!
+I'm so excited to announce the launch of my brand-new website!

 For over 2 month, I worked on a complete rewrite of shramko.dev.
-I just want to give you an overview of the technologies and libraries I used to make this site .
+I just want to give you an overview of the technologies and libraries I used to make this site.

 Overview